 Dunoon Road / Tweed Street Corridor Upgrade

-Council has completed assessments and preliminary works on sections of Dunoon Road, Tweed Street and Alexandra Parade, North Lismore.
+Council has started assessments and preliminary scoping on sections of Dunoon Road, Tweed Street and Alexandra Parade, North Lismore.

 In order to complete the mentioned upgrades, funding must be sought.
 Council is committed to applying for applicable grants for State and Federal funding to assist with the construction costs of the identified roads.
 At present these road upgrades are eligible under the ‘Safer Local Roads and Infrastructure Program (SLRIP)’ grant.